danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 You'll then be promopted to input a password, and then you can use the output for pw, "mysalt" for pw_salt, and "sha1" for pw_type.

-NOTE: Use password authenication with HTTPS protocol as possible, since user input user name and password are not encrypted during tramsmission when using HTTP.
+NOTE: Use HTTPS protocol as possible when password authorization is activated, as input user name and password are unencrypted during HTTP transmission.

-(default: )

 #### `user`